tantantan12/blog/docs/_posts/2025-12-08-rag-design-part1.markdown

 ## Table: Prompt Alignment and Vocabulary Diversity

 We define $Prompt\ Alignment$ as the cosine similarity score between the user prompt and the task description, calculated using TF-IDF vectorization with English stop words removed.
 For tasks 1 and 2, similarity is computed directly against the respective task prompt.
-For task 3, the maximum similarity across both task 1 and task 2 prompts is used.
 We define $Average\ Word\ Entropy$ as the Shannon entropy of the word frequency distribution in the user prompt:

 $$H = -\sum_{i=1}^{n} p_i \log(p_i)$$

 where $p_i$ is the proportion of each unique word in the prompt.
 Higher entropy values indicate greater vocabulary diversity and less repetitive language use.

-We find from the results illustrated in Table 4 that subjects are less likely to delegate the task to AI (copying the Task as the prompt for the chatbot) when recommended keywords are available when they work on Task 1 ($\beta$=-0.0361, p<0.1) and when recommended prompts are available when they work on Task 2 ($\beta$=-0.0580, p<0.1).
-These findings highlight the different roles played by recommended keywords and prompts.
+We find from the results illustrated in Table 4 that subjects are less likely to delegate the task to AI (copying the Task as the prompt for the chatbot) when recommended keywords are available when they work on Task 1 ($\beta$=-0.0334, p<0.1).
+We also find that with recommended prompts, users' word diversity increases when completing Task 2 ($\beta$=0.1688, p<0.1) These findings highlight the different roles played by recommended keywords and prompts.

 On the side, we also find that subjects with more extensive AI experience tend to delegate the task to AI more (positive and significant coefficients for AI Usage Experience).